In honor of St. Joseph

 HOW TO HAVE A FRUITFUL PILGRIMAGE

-To have a fruitful pilgrimage, it’s important to carry a special prayer intention in your heart and mind.
+To have a fruitful pilgrimage, simply carry a special prayer intention in your mind and heart.
 You can have a single intention, or a different one for each destination.
-Kneel at his altar upon arrival and pray fervently, asking him to intercede with Jesus Christ for your request.
-When you receive an answer, offer prayers of gratitude and thanksgiving.
+Upon arrival kneel near St. Joseph’s altar or statue and pray fervently, asking him to intercede with Jesus Christ for your request.
+Conclude by offering prayers of gratitude and thanksgiving.
+This act of faith, made during the Year of St. Joseph, will gain a plenary indulgence under the usual conditions.
+Continue reading below for more information.

 St. Joseph Parishes & Chapels